 Get out of town ... on the cheap

-If you're part of the 35 percent of Americans planning to take a summer vacation this year, you're probably also preparing for a major expense.
-The average vacation costs nearly $1,400 per person, or about $5,600 for a family of four, according to the latest figures from the U.S. Bureau of Labor Statistics.
+If you're part of the 35 percent of Americans who are planning to take a summer vacation this year, you're probably also preparing for a major expense.
+The average vacation costs nearly $1,400 per person, or about $5,600 for a family of four, according to recent research from the U.S. Bureau of Labor Statistics.

 But it doesn't have to be that way.

-“It's easy to get into that treat-yourself mentality and go crazy," said Hillary Richard, travel writer and author of the travel blog Life with Luggage.
-“There are a lot of little things you can do when you are planning your vacation or when you are on your vacation so it won't actually feel like sacrifices."
+"It's easy to get into that treat-yourself mentality and go crazy," says Hillary Richard, travel writer and author of the travel blog Life with Luggage.
+"There are a lot of little things you can do when you're planning—or actually on your vacation—so it won't actually feel like sacrifices."

-For example, you can cut back on breakfast and save hundreds, she said.
+For example, Richard says you can cut back on breakfast and save hundreds.
 Pick a hotel with a free breakfast or grab a bagel to eat while people watching on a park bench.

-But her number one tip — the one she calls her “ultimate freebie" — is to simply wander around your vacation spot, chat up the locals and take pictures on your phone's camera.
+But her number one tip—the one she calls her “ultimate freebie"—is to simply wander around your vacation spot and chat up the locals.

-“It costs nothing to walk and take it all in and observe other people," she said.
-“It's all totally free and it'll give you some great stories for everybody when you get home."
+"It costs nothing to take it all in and observe other people," she says.
+"It's all totally free and it'll give you some great stories for everybody when you get home."

 Check out these other tips for saving money at popular American destinations.